NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

 - `/register`: Renders the `Register` component.
 - `/dashboard`: Renders the `Dashboard` component.
 - `/`: Redirects to `/login`.

+### Redux Auth Slice

+The `authSlice.js` file is a key part of the frontend state management, responsible for handling all authentication-related logic.
+It uses Redux Toolkit's `createSlice` and `createAsyncThunk` to manage the user's authentication state.

+- **State Shape:** The slice manages the `user` object, a `loading` boolean, and an `error` string/null.
+- **Async Thunks:**
+  - `signup`: Handles user registration by making a `POST` request to `/api/auth/register`.
+  - `login`: Handles user login by making a `POST` request to `/api/auth/login`.
+  - `logout`: Handles user logout by making a `POST` request to `/api/auth/logout`.
+- **Reducers:** The slice includes reducers to handle the pending, fulfilled, and rejected states of the async thunks, updating the state accordingly.

 ## Database Schema